bpaauwe/WeatherFlow/README.md

 # Release Notes

+- 2.0.3 02/28/2020
+  - Fix data update for sky and air
+  - Only delete sensor node when station changes.
 - 2.0.2 02/27/2020
   - Make better use of the user units configuration
   - Improve field labeling for sensor status values